codeforamerica/form-flow/README.md

 ## Conditions

-Conditions are intended to be small pieces of code that can be run from a template or from the form-flow configuration file.
+Conditions are intended to be small pieces of code that can be run from a template or from the form flow configuration file.
 They are generally used to help determine template or page flow.

 Conditions are defined in Java and are objects that implement the `Condition` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Condition.java)